ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 ## 12. Defender Impairment Review

-The investigation identified:

-`cmd.exe /c DC.exe /D`
+The investigation identified activity associated with `DC.exe`, a tool used during the Nemesys execution chain to impair Microsoft Defender.

-`DC.exe` modified:
+At approximately `18:14:54 UTC`, `DC.exe` modified:

 `HKLM\SOFTWARE\Policies\Microsoft\Windows Defender\DisableAntiSpyware`

-The value was set to:
+The registry value was set to:

 `DWORD 1`

+This modification was consistent with an attempt to disable or weaken Microsoft Defender protections.

-Later, `DC.exe` executed as:
+Later, `DC.exe` executed under:

 `NT AUTHORITY\SYSTEM`